Deep-sea fish: Environment

-Some deep-sea pelagic groups, such as the lanternfish, ridgehead, marine hatchetfish, and lightfish families are sometimes termed pseudoceanic because, rather than having an even distribution in open water, they occur in significantly higher abundances around structural oases, notably seamounts and over continental slopes.
+Some deep-sea pelagic groups, such as the lanternfish, ridgehead, marine hatchetfish, and lightfish families, are sometimes termed pseudoceanic because, rather than having an even distribution in open water, they occur in significantly higher abundances around structural oases, notably seamounts and over continental slopes.
 The phenomenon is explained by the likewise abundance of prey species which are also attracted to the structures.

-Hydrostatic pressure increases by 1 atm for every 10 m in depth.
+Hydrostatic pressure increases by 1 atm (0.1 MPa) for every 10 m in depth.
 Deep-sea organisms have the same pressure within their bodies as is exerted on them from the outside, so they are not crushed by the extreme pressure.
 Their high internal pressure, however, results in the reduced fluidity of their membranes because molecules are squeezed together.
 Fluidity in cell membranes increases efficiency of biological functions, most importantly the production of proteins, so organisms have adapted to this circumstance by increasing the proportion of unsaturated fatty acids in the lipids of the cell membranes.
 In addition to differences in internal pressure, these organisms have developed a different balance between their metabolic reactions from those organisms that live in the epipelagic zone.
 David Wharton, author of Life at the Limits: Organisms in Extreme Environments, notes "Biochemical reactions are accompanied by changes in volume.
 If a reaction results in an increase in volume, it will be inhibited by pressure, whereas, if it is associated with a decrease in volume, it will be enhanced".
 This means that their metabolic processes must ultimately decrease the volume of the organism to some degree.

 Most fish that have evolved in this harsh environment are not capable of surviving in laboratory conditions, and attempts to keep them in captivity have led to their deaths.
 Deep-sea organisms contain gas-filled spaces (vacuoles).
 Gas is compressed under high pressure and expands under low pressure.
 Because of this, these organisms have been known to blow up if they come to the surface.